- What's the catch with cheap plans?

 It is worth noting - companies that rely on other firms to provide more of their connection will be more likely to use contention.
 When deciding between two plans that look equal, it's fair to consider to what degree each company relies on another to provide the connection to the internet.

-It’s worth doing your homework before signing up for a plan, but the main differentiators between providers can be more or less summarized like this:
+It’s worth doing your homework before signing up for a plan, but the main differentiators between providers can be more or less summarised like this:

 - Telstra, Optus – Carrier-grade, you’re paying as much for the brand as you are for service.